-Fair value as at (\$) e as at (\$) Financial assets/ 31 Decen 31 December 2022 31 December 2021 ther 2021 Fair value liabilities Assets Liabilities Assets Liabilities hierarchy Valuation technique(s) and key input(s) Significant unobservable input(s) Trade and other receivables (see Note 8) (see Note 8) Loan receivables designated as at fair value through profit or loss 217,307,216 1 267,954,268 1 Level 3 Discounted cash flow model/Transaction pricing including recent acquisition or transactions/non-binding broker quotation (Price-based [Note (a)]).
-Comparable bond price/Broker quoted price, ranging from \$33 to \$75 per \$100 par value (31 December 2021 : \$33 to \$75 per \$100 par value).
-Debts issued (see Note 22) Notes issued, designated as at fair value through profit or loss I 195,906,465 I 232,197,023 Level 3 Fair value of underlying referenced assets.
+Fair valu Fair value as at (\$) Financial assets/ 31 Decen 31 December 2023 31 Decen 31 December 2022 Fair value liabilities Assets Liabilities Assets Liabilities hierarchy Valuation technique(s) and key input(s) Significant unobservable input(s) Trade and other receivables (see Note 8) (see Note 8) Loan receivables designated as at fair value through profit or loss 189,955,547 1 217,307,216 I Level 3 Discounted cash flow model/Transaction pricing including recent acquisition or transactions/non-binding broker quotation (Price-based [Note (a)]).
+Comparable bond price/Broker quoted price, ranging from \$33 to \$75 per \$100 par value (31 December 2022 : \$33 to \$75 per \$100 par value).
+Debts issued (see Note 22) Notes issued, designated as at fair value through profit or loss I 176,725,842 1 195,906,465 Level 3 Fair value of underlying referenced assets.
 Fair value of underlying referenced assets.
-Trade and other payables (see Note 19) ee Note 19) Trade payables, designated as at fair value through profit or loss I 23,511,723 I 38,181,873 Level 3 Fair value of underlying referenced assets.
-Fair value of underlying referenced assets.
-E - - - - trading activity in positions with the same or similar characteristics to the position being valued.
+Trade and other payables (see Note 19) ee Note 19) Trade payables, designated as at fair value through profit or loss I 19,728,430 1 23,511,723 Level 3 Fair value of underlying referenced assets.
+Fair value of underlying referenced assets. (a) The G roup may als o apply a pric e-based metho odology, which ו utilises, wh The Group may also apply a price-based methodology, which utilises, where available, quoted prices or other market information obtained from recent et information obtained from recent trading activity in positions with the same or similar characteristics to the position being valued.
 The market activity and the amount of the bid-ask spread The Group may also apply a price-based methodology, which utilises, where available, quoted prices or other market information obtained from recent are among the factors considered in determining the liquidity of markets and the observability of prices from those markets.
-When less liquidity exists for a security or loan, the "price" inputs are considered unobservable and the fair value measurements are classified as Level 3 (see below). (a)
+When less liquidity exists for a security or loan, the "price" inputs are considered unobservable and the fair value measurements are classified as Level 3 (see below).